tc10815/ParkEzAI/README.md

 - [ ] **Step 7:** Implement sample license plate tracking
 - [ ] **Step 8:** Finishing touches

-## Step 2 progress
+## Step 3: Progress
 ### Current step
+Step 2 staff tools have been documented and organized.
+Will now integrate those tools in Django.

+## Step 2 retrospective: Machine Learning and Core Logic
+### Created working parking detection ML models with real lot data, and a system for integrating future parking lots.
-Final testing of YOLOv3 model before integration didn't yield good results.
-The Pytorch CNNs were tested on the same images and did very well.
+Implemented both Pytorch CNNs and pretrained YOLOv3 on lot.
+While final testing of YOLOv3 model before integration didn't yield good results, the Pytorch CNNs were tested on the same images and did very well.
 Here are testing results (159 images with 9 parking spots, taken each half hour in Coldwater, MI, 6/17 2:12am to 6/20 6:43pm):

 Analysis:
 | **Model**     | **Accuracy** | **Precision** | **Recall** | **F1 Score** |